ChenHungWu/ML2019SPRING/hw1/README.md

 ```
 chmod 777 xxx.sh
 ```
-or use
+or use following to run the script.
 ```
 bash xxx.sh
 ```
-to run the script.